KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

     :width: 100%
     :align: center

-You will then be showed the same final QA plot as in the :ref:`profile fitting procedure <profile>`.
+You will then be shown the same final QA plot as in the :ref:`profile fitting procedure <profile>`.

 The file saving format is the same as in the :ref:`profile fitting procedure <profile>`.

 .. note::
     While cloning the object trace, you will clone the FWHM values as well.
     This is not ideal, as the FWHM values can be different for different objects.
-    It is ususally best to clone an object where the archived object trace has larger FWHM than the object you want to trace, instead of smaller.
-Larger FWHM will result in more noise, but it will trace the whole object.
-Smaller FWHM will result in less noise, but it will miss some of the object.
+    It is usually best to clone an object where the archived object trace has a larger FWHM than the object you want to trace, instead of smaller.
+A larger FWHM will result in more noise, but it will trace the whole object.
+A smaller FWHM will result in less noise, but it will miss some of the object.

 .. _man_trace :